2024 Election Themes

 A Pathology of Unexamined Cynicism

 We talk a lot about White Nationalism and its political consequences.
 I think it’s interesting to think of a politico-philosophical mindset that goes hand-in-hand with such views, one that I would characterize as a pathological mindset – or, Unexamined Cynicism.
 This mindset leads to political action (or inaction) and other behaviors that often manifest as politically and socially problematic.
-Most importantly, is can lead to prejudice and the enactment of prejudice in the public sphere.
+Most importantly, it can lead to prejudice and the enactment of prejudice in the public sphere.

 A Temperature Change (Take the Money Back!)